Yannmm/yannmm.github.io/_posts/2024-5-27-ruby-gotchas.md

 - [Module#refine](https://docs.ruby-lang.org/en/master/Module.html#method-i-refine) can add methods to existing module.
 What's more interesting, that change is not effective immediately.
 We need to call [Module#using](https://docs.ruby-lang.org/en/master/Module.html#method-i-using) to make it effective in current module / class context (or end of file if called at the top level).
 This is a good way to avoid global `Monkeypatching`.
 It has higher precedence thant open `class`.

+- Seems the actual method calling really matters in time (before/after) with when you can `using`.

 ### How